mit-han-lab/inter-operator-scheduler/README.md

 This performance gap is more severe under smaller batch sizes.
 In this work, we extensively study the parallelism between operators and propose Inter-Operator Scheduler (IOS) to automatically schedule the execution of multiple operators in parallel.
 IOS utilizes dynamic programming to find a scheduling policy specialized for the target hardware.
-IOS consistently outperforms state-of-the-art libraries (e.g., TensorRT) by 1.1 to 1.5xon modern CNN benchmarks.
+IOS consistently outperforms state-of-the-art libraries (e.g., TensorRT) by 1.1 to 1.5x on modern CNN benchmarks.

 <div align="center">